 Today’s recipe features the fresh herb thyme, one of the most versatile herbs with which you will ever cook.
 Thyme has a woodsy, lemon flavor and I use it in soups and stews, on chicken, pork, beef, and it is especially good on wild game.

 This simple and quick chicken recipe will please everyone in your family.
 You can also leave the chicken whole and put the lemon halves inside the chicken for more flavor when you bake.

 - 1 (3 lb.) whole chicken, cut into 10 pieces

 - ¼ c. olive oil (or 1/2 stick butter, melted)

-- 1 sprig fresh rosemary, stripped from stem and chopped
+- 1 sprig fresh thyme, stripped from stem (or 2 tsp. dried thyme)

 - 1 tsp. sea salt